 6. Bulk larger works

 If your sculpture is larger than a fist, we’d recommend building it around foil or polystyrene.
 As the water in the clay evaporates and the clay hardens, then the air dry clay shrinks.
 So bulking not only makes large sculptures lighter, it also helps prevent cracks from forming due to shrinkage (less clay means less shrinkage).
 Another benefit of bulking is that you’ll have leftover clay for other projects!
 In this project we show you how to bulk air dry clay to create a skull.

 7. Minimise cracking with a wet mix

 If you notice some cracks appear in your clay, don’t panic.
-The reason this sometimes happens is because as clay dries, moisture evaporates out of it which causes it to shrink.
-You can fix cracks in your clay using the following steps:
+The reason this sometimes happens is because as clay dries, moisture evaporates out of it which causes it to shrink and it can crack as a result.

 1. Let the clay dry out completely.